Doctor of Physical Therapy, DPT

 - Submit three letters of recommendation, as specified in application instructions.

 - Submit grades and final transcripts from institutions other than Fresno State as soon as grades are posted.
-Transcripts should be requested prior to the end of the term.

 Meeting the foregoing criteria does not guarantee acceptance into the three-year entry-level D.P.T. program.
 Applicants from other colleges or universities who meet the foregoing criteria are considered on the same basis as California State University, Fresno applicants applying for admission to the program.

 Criteria for retention in the three-year entry-level D.P.T. program and progression to the next semester in the program:

 - Maintaining a minimum 3.0 GPA each semester in the program

 - Maintaining a minimum cumulative 3.0 GPA in D.P.T. degree requirements

 - Achieving a minimum grade of C (or CR) in each PHTH course.*